odoo/documentation/general/base_import/import_faq.rst

 To manage relations between tables, you can use the "External ID" facilities of Odoo.
 The "External ID" of a record is the unique identifier of this record in another application.
 This "External ID" must be unique accoss all the records of all objects, so it's a good practice to prefix this "External ID" with the name of the application or table. (like 'company_1', 'person_1' instead of '1')

 As an example, suppose you have a SQL database with two tables you want to import: companies and persons.
 Each person belong to one company, so you will have to recreate the link between a person and the company he work for.
-(If you want to test this example, here is a <a href="/base_import/static/csv/database_import_test.sql">dump of such a PostgreSQL database</a>)
+(If you want to test this example, here is a :download:`dump of such a PostgreSQL database <files/database_import_test.sql>`)

 We will first export all companies and their "External ID".
 In PSQL, write the following command: